Universal basic income in India: History

 From June 2011 to November 2012, Self Employed Women's Association (SEWA) and the United Nation's Children's Fund (UNICEF), launched two pilot programmes to examine the impact of unconditional, monthly transfers through a modified and controlled trial.
 The pilot programme was notable in three main ways.
 First, it was universal, meaning that every individual test subject, irrespective of gender, ethnicity, or level of wealth, received a cash transfer.
 Second, these grants were provided beyond the existing welfare program, meaning it was not a substitute to payments which were already received.
 Third, these two pilot programmes were the latest of the eight UBI pilots which have been conducted around the world.
 Furthermore, these pilot programmes were one of the first in Asia and the second experiment to be conducted in the developing world.

-During the global COVID-19 pandemic of 2020 and 2021 there has been several new articles in the Indian press.
+During the global COVID-19 pandemic of 2020 and 2021, there has been several new articles in the Indian press.
 In June and July 2020 C. Rangarajan, former chairman of the Economic Advisory Council to the Prime Minister and S. Mahendra Dev, director and vice-chancellor, IGIDR, Mumbai, published an article arguing that India now must do two things, above all.
 The health care system must be improved, and there must be a robust system to provide minimum income support to all the poor, all the weak and vulnerable in society.
-For the purpose of minimising poverty they propose a basic income, but only to the women above 20, of Rs 4,000 annually.
+For the purpose of minimising poverty they propose a basic income of Rs 4,000 annually, but only to women above 20.
 That would cost, according to their calculations, Rs 1.72 lakh crore or 0.84 per cent of GDP.
 Apart from that they also propose an expansion of the MGNREGA system in rural areas and to introduce an employment guarantee programme in urban areas.